-Malta boasts many attractive museums which cater for a wide range of tastes.
-The Malta Classic Car Collection museum at Tourists Street, Qawra is recommended for car enthusiasts, and may also appeal to some non-car enthusiasts too.
-It boasts exhibitions of numerous ancient cars and motorbikes, and the museum makes an effort to keep the cars in good condition, rather than allowing them to turn rusty and in poor repair.
-There are other old gadgets on display including radios and cameras.
-There is also a souvenir shop and snacks are also served on the premises.
+Malta boasts a number of attractive museums which cater for a wide range of tastes.
+The Malta Classic Car Collection Museum at Tourists Street, Qawra is recommended for car enthusiasts and may appeal to some non-car enthusiasts, too.
+It’s made up of several exhibitions with numerous ancient cars and motorbikes.
+The museum makes an effort to keep the cars in good condition, rather than allowing them to turn rusty and in poor repair.
+There are other old gadgets on display, too, including radios and cameras.
+There is also a souvenir shop and kiosks where you can buy food and drinks.

-Malta has numerous good pubs, bars and restaurants to choose from.
-The Cosy Corner at Triq it-Turisti, Qawra is a good Italian restaurant, which is especially highly-rated for its pizzas.
-For international cuisine, the Malet Restaurant at 84 St. Simon Street, Bugibba, is relatively inexpensive and has a wide range of good menu options.
+Malta has load of superb pubs, bars and restaurants to choose from.
+The Cosy Corner at Triq it-Turisti, Qawra is a good Italian restaurant and the pizzas come highly recommended.

-For those who would like to catch up on sporting events and enjoy a few drinks, One38lounge at Triq It-Torri, Sliema is a good option, and it arranges frequent entertainment during evenings.
-Another good pub experience can be had at the Scotsman Pub at St. George's Road, Paceville, which features regular karaoke nights and serves good pub food, which can be combined with a quick game of pool or darts.
+Another good pub experience can be had at the Scotsman Pub at St. George's Road, Paceville.
+This pub has regular karaoke nights and serves traditional pub food, which can enjoyed before a quick game of pool or darts.